Aurala/cybersecuritybase2022_project_1/README.md

 The last line is optional.
 It creates automatically three test users that each have a game collection of three games:

-- tupu/password (user/collection id: 1)
+- tupu/password (user/collection id: 1, game ids: 1-3)
-- hupu/password (user/collection id: 2)
+- hupu/password (user/collection id: 2, game ids: 4-6)
-- lupu/password (user/collection id: 3)
+- lupu/password (user/collection id: 3, game ids: 7-9)

 _To reset the database at any time, delete the db.sqlite3 file and run commands above again._